amsify42/codeigniter-model-extension/README.md

 ## Fillable columns

-This option will not let any query to add any column data we pass for saving or updating column values of table.
+This option will not let any query to add any column data we pass for saving or updating in the table.
 Let's say, We want users to allow only **email**, **name** and **password** to be inserted or updated and rest of the column values must be ignored even if they pass it.
-We can define protected array variable with name **fillable** in model class like this
+We can define protected array variable with name **fillable** in model class
 ```php
      class Users extends MY_Model {
     	 protected $fillable = array('email', 'name', 'password');